RESPOND WISELY TO REBUKE

 16 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness,

-Paul encourages church leaders to correct and rebuke with all authority.
+Paul encourages church leaders to correct and rebuke all authority.

-The present terrible moral and spiritual decline or degeneration that stares us in the face today in our churches is primarily due to the negligence of the people God has put in position of authority in the Church to sharply and promptly but lovingly rebuke, correct and discipline us when we stray from the path of righteousness.
+The present terrible moral and spiritual decline or degeneration that stares us in the face today in our churches is primarily due to the negligence of the people God has put in the position of authority in our churches to sharply and promptly but lovingly rebuke, correct, and discipline us when we stray from the path of righteousness.

 This is the reason why many of our churches today are full of unconverted converts, hypocrites, spiritually immature or carnal believers.